appium/appium/docs/en/about-appium/getting-started.md

 client.
 Create a directory for this example, then run:

 ```
-npm init
+npm init -y
 ```
-Once you've answered the questions (the defaults are fine) to initialize the project, run:
+Once the project has been initialized, install `webdriverio`:
 ```
 npm install webdriverio
 ```